jasanmiguel10/HackEvent/README.md

 # BullyFree

-BullyFree is a solution for bullyng.
+BullyFree is a solution for bullying.
-  - We detect ciberbullyng Hotspots
-  - We analyze the data using A.I.
+  - We detect cyberbullying by using a convolutional neural network.
+  - We visualize in a heatmap where is bullying popular in the United States.
-  - We predict were will happend the next attack
+  - We plan to predict where will bullying happen next.

 # Our vision
-We belive in a world were technology and social media arent used for cyberbullyng but for constructing and learning, the way it was intended.
-We seek to transform the social media into a safe place ithout hate speach, we are BullyFree, we belive in making the difference by saving lives.
+We belive in a world were technology and social media aren't used for cyberbullying but instead for learning.
+We seek to transform  social media into a safe place without hate speech.

+We are BullyFree
+We belive in making a difference by saving lives.